shouryaraj/cryto-binance-local-order-book/README.md

 node app.js
 ```

-**Note:**  User have the option to put the desire value of transaction rate either for buy or sell
+**Note:**  User have the option to put the desire value of transaction quantity either for buy or sell

 App.js file configuration to change *Currency, time and trade option*